Getting Started

 Closes the software and brings the detector in a safe operating regime.

-Some simple programming examples are available for download below.
+Some simple programming examples are available for download below, these are useful if you want to develop your own scripts from scratch without using our Python library.
 The following files are available:

 Performance benchmarks